 I'm babysitting my niece right now and she just has to rewatch Aladdin shows the whole time.
 Reminded me of you.. where's Neil Diamond when you need him heh.
-Is your [whatever day of week] also this fun?
+Is your (insert: whatever day of week) also this fun?

-Hey [his first name] :) I just drove by [the road they would often have motorcycle rides on] and it made me think of you.
+Hey (name) :) I just drove by [the road they would often have motorcycle rides on] and it made me think of you.
 Wasn’t nearly as adventurous in a car though lol.
 How are you doing?
-Ever finish the [motorcycle he’s working on]
+Ever finish the (insert: some fun project he was working on)

 After successfully rekindling the spark in the Reigniting Conversation, it’s time to send a message intended to schedule a time to meet up.